muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD HANIF IRFAN BIN ZAKUAN/README.md

 -  To determine the maximum handling capacity of the web server functionality and efficiency
 -  To show and ensure how stress can be performed safely and ethically by using a local flask web app instead of real website.

 ---
+## Hypothesis
+“If users are active at the same time increase, the average response time and error rate are expected to increase, while the overall throughput will drop.
+This hypothesis suggests that the simulated Flask server will show clear signs of performance slowdown under heavy user load that similar to what happens in real-world web systems.”

+---